jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-10.md

 In ancient texts and pictures, the craft of the Nefilim were initially termed "celestial boats."
 The landing of such "maritime" astronauts, one can imagine, might have been described in ancient epic tales as the appearance of some kind of submarine from the heavens in the sea, from which "fish-men" emerged and came ashore.

 The texts mention that some of the AB.GAL who navigated the spaceships were dressed as fish.

 One text dealing with Ishtar's divine journeys quotes her as seeking to reach the "Great gallu" (chief navigator) who had gone away "in a sunken boat."

-Berossus transmitted legends regarding Oannes, the
-"Being Endowed with Reason," a god who made his appearance from "the Erythrean sea which bordered on Babylonia," in the first year of the descent of Kingship from Heaven.
-Berossus reported that though Oannes looked like a fish, he had a human head under the fish's head, and had feet like a man under the fish's tail.
+Berossus wrote about Oannes, the "Being Endowed with Reason" -- a god who first appeared from "the Erythrean sea which bordered on Babylonia in the first year of the descent of Kingship from Heaven.

+Oannes looked like a fish.
+But he had a human head under the fish's head, and had feet like a man under the fish's tail.
 "His voice too and language were articulate and human."
 (Fig. 126)

-The three Greek historians through whom we know what Berossus wrote, reported that such divine fish-men appeared periodically, coming ashore from the "Erythrean sea"—the body of water we now call the Arabian Sea (the western part of the Indian Ocean).
+The 3 Greek historians through whom we know what Berossus wrote, reported that such divine fish-men appeared periodically, coming ashore from the "Erythrean sea"—the body of water we now call the Arabian Sea (the western part of the Indian Ocean).

 Why would the Nefilim splash down in the Indian Ocean, hundreds of miles from their selected site in Mesopotamia, instead of in the Persian Gulf, which is so much closer?

-The ancient reports indirectly confirm our conclusion that the first landings occurred during the second glacial period, when today's Persian Gulf was not a sea but a stretch of marshlands and shallow lakes, in which a splashdown was impossible.
+The first landings occurred during the second glacial period, when today's Persian Gulf was not a sea but a stretch of marshlands and shallow lakes, in which a splashdown was impossible.

 Coming down in the Arabian Sea, the first intelligent beings or Earth then made their way toward Mesopotamia.
 The marshlands extended deeper inland than today's coastline.
 There, at the edge of the marshes, they established their very first settlement on our planet.

 They named it E.RI.DU ("house in faraway built").

-To this very day, the Persian term ordu means "encampment."
+To this day, the Persian term ordu means "encampment."
 It has taken root in all languages: The settled Earth is called Erde in German, Erda in Old High German, Jordh in Icelandic, Jord in Danish, Airtha in Gothic, Erthe in Middle English; and, going back geographically and in time, "Earth" was Aratha or Ereds in Aramaic, Erd or Ertz in Kurdish, and Eretz in Hebrew.